Odious Oats was an obnoxious little kid, mouthy and rude, safe in the shelter of his young age, knowing that no adult would dare to spank his ass.

 Night of the heist, Odious plays it smart, slips out the back door after telling Mrs Lucia thanks for the great meal, think I’ll take a snooze.
 Walking quietly down the alley.

 From the shadows a vicious snarl: “Hello, Oats”

 Turns around brief glimpse- Zeke! – evil face, a blur of motion then nothing but darkness.

 It was a perfectly executed home run swing with a 36 ounce Louisville Slugger- none of that beer league aluminum bat nonsense for Zeke now, this was the big league!
 The bat hit Odious’ head with a resounding crack, a sound that Zeke would forever treasure.
 He took off down the alley yelling “Grand slam!”

 Odious was identified by fingerprints as dental records were out of the question.
-Amongst numerous fake id’s and stolen credit cards in his wallet, a lottery ticket was found.
+Among numerous fake id’s and stolen credit cards in his wallet, a lottery ticket was found.
 It subsequently turned out to be the winning number worth $14.3 million.
-It was not signed.
+Odious had not signed it.

 Copyright 2017 David Ritchie